 NOVEMBER-DECEMBER 2019 |

 Chris Ruhl will be the university’s next treasurer and chief financial officer, effective Jan.
-1. The appointment is subject to final ratification by Purdue’s Board of Trustees, expected Friday, Dec.
-6. Ruhl has served as senior vice president for strategic initiatives at Purdue University and CFO for Purdue Global since 2017.
+1. Ruhl has served as senior vice president for strategic initiatives at Purdue University and CFO for Purdue Global since 2017.
 He will succeed Bill Sullivan, who has served in the position since 2014 and announced in June his retirement effective at the end of 2019.
+As treasurer and CFO, Ruhl will be charged with managing the university’s budget of more than $2 billion and overseeing all financial affairs, business services, human resource services and internal audit functions.
 Read more.

 David McKinnis, special adviser for corporate and global partnerships, will serve as the interim associate vice president for the new Office of Industry Partnerships, the primary portal to campus for industry partners.
 The new office integrates the industry-focused personnel and activities previously in the Office of Corporate and Global Partnerships and the Office of Corporate and Foundation Relations into a single unit with shared goals and metrics.
 The Office of Industry Partnerships is a new unit in the Purdue Research Foundation that jointly reports to Theresa Mayer, executive vice president for research and partnerships, and Jay Kahn, executive senior associate vice president for advancement.
 McKinnis is tasked with leading the integration process and day-to-day operation of the new office.